TimCollins/linq-to-objects/readme.md

 The implementation of each method is contained in one class which will be split into separate files with each operator's methods defined in a partial class.

 VS2015 seems to be awkward for running tests in the absence of ReSharper so I've fallen back to using the GUI with NUnit 2.8.4.

+To debug unit tests with the NUnit Test Runner, from within Visual Studo: choose `Debug` -> `Attach to Process...` and select `nunit-agent.exe` from the list.
+Then stick a breakpoint in a unit test and hit F5 from within the test runner.
+The Visual Studio debugger should take over once the breakpoint is hit.

 ___
 ### **Code coverage**